$\texttt{Spglib}$: a software library for crystal symmetry search: Space group operation search

-The diagonal and off-diagonal elements of $\boldsymbol{G}$ give the information of lengths of basis vectors and angles between basis vectors.
-When comparing $\boldsymbol{G}$ before and after the rotation, the length parts are easily compared using the tolerance value in Euclidean distance.
-It may be easy to treat the angle parts if we introduce an angle tolerance value.
-This is implemented in \texttt{spglib}.
-However an additional tolerance parameter spoils usability.
-Therefore at the current implementation, unless the angle tolerance value is explicitly given, the distance tolerance value is used approximately for the comparisons of the angle parts as follows, e.g., for $G_{12}$:
+Comparison of $\boldsymbol{G}$ and $\tilde{\boldsymbol{G}}$ is performed as follows.
+The diagonal elements of the matrix $\boldsymbol{G}$ provide information about the lengths of the basis vectors, while the off-diagonal elements indicate the angles between these vectors.
+The differences in lengths can be straightforwardly compared using the tolerance $\epsilon$ based on Euclidean distance.
+For angle comparison, an angle tolerance parameter can be employed.
+However, this addition of an extra tolerance parameter may complicate the usage.
+Therefore, in the current implementation, if an angle tolerance is not explicitly specified, the distance tolerance $\epsilon$ is approximated for angle comparisons.
+This approach is applied, for instance, in the evaluation of $G_{12}$, as shown in the following equation: